 One of the questions we receive from our students is how to build a practice lab for building automation.
 In this quick guide, we will discuss exactly what you need for your own lab.

 A couple of quick points, we will do our best to keep part numbers up to date but they may change, just send us an email at firstname.lastname@example.org and we will adjust.
 We focused in on Niagara for this lab for a few reasons:

 - Niagara has a large market share and covers a large audience (I'd also argue it's one of the most difficult BAS interfaces to learn, if you can use it, you will be fine with most other BAS).

-I recommend the JACE-8000-DEMO without I/O. This will give you a platform that you can work with for all server/supervisor needs.
-The only downside is that you will need a licensed copy of Niagara Workbench to work with the JACE.
-You will need to purchase the same brand of Workbench as your JACE.
+I recommend the Edge-10 or CIPer-10 controller.
+This will give you a platform that you can work with for all server/supervisor needs.
+The only downside is that you will need a licensed copy of Niagara Workbench to work with the Controllers.
+You will need to purchase the same brand of Workbench as your Edge Controller.

 I recommend two separate power sources.
 One for your controllers and one for your I/O this will let you work with both internal and externally sourced power.

 I recommend you get the following inputs